Ireland–United Kingdom relations: Political movements

 An important political movement in several countries in the Isles is British unionism, an ideology favouring the continued union of the United Kingdom.
 It is most prevalent in Scotland, Wales, England, and Northern Ireland.
 British unionism has close ties to British nationalism.
 Another movement is Loyalism, which manifests itself as loyalism to the British Crown.

 The converse of unionism, nationalism, is also an important factor for politics in the Isles.
 Nationalism can take the form of Welsh nationalism, Cornish nationalism, English nationalism, Scottish nationalism, Northern Ireland nationalism, Irish nationalism in Northern Ireland or independence movements in the Isle of Man or Channel Islands.

 Several Irish parties are organised on both sides of the Irish border.
 In recent years, Sinn Féin and the Green Party have won seats in Dáil and Assembly elections in the Republic of Ireland and Northern Ireland, respectively.
 Fianna Fáil won a seat in the 1933 general election to the former Parliament of Northern Ireland but refused to take the seat.

+There are movements aimed at unifying the Irish island into 1 country under the Republic of Ireland.

 Pan-Celticism is also a movement which is present in several countries which have a Celtic heritage.